In Association with Amazon.com

 The same story inspired Hitchcock's PSYCHO, as well as The Silence of the Lambs and 1974's Deranged.
 (The latter is the film which most closely depicts the actual events.)

 During a particularly grueling August summer, a rash of grave robbings has been occuring across Texas.
 Just outside the town of Newt, authorities have discovered a grim sight in one of the cemeteries - a badly decomposed body has been wired to a large monument.
-A second body was found in a ditch nearby.
+A second body has been found in a nearby ditch.

-Sally Hardesty (Marilyn Burns) and her invalid brother Franklin (Paul A. Partain) are traveling through the backroads of the state to visit an old family home of theirs.
-They're being driven in a van by their friend Jerry (Allen Danziger), and are accompanied by Pam (Terri McMinn) and her boyfriend Kirk (William Vail).
+Sally Hardesty (Marilyn Burns) and her invalid brother Franklin (Paul A. Partain) are traveling through the backroads of the state to visit an old family home.
+They're being driven in a van by their friend Jerry (Allen Danziger) and are accompanied by Pam (Terri McMinn) and her boyfriend Kirk (William Vail).

 The heat is unbearable.
 On the way, they stop by a local cemetery after hearing about the vandalism on the radio.
 Sally and Franklin's grandfather is buried there and they fear his grave has been desecrated.
 They're relieved to find out his final resting place has not been touched.